Gaius-Augustus/BRAKER/README.md

 BRAKER will try to locate the make_hub.py script by using an environment variable `$MAKEHUB_PATH`.
 Alternatively, this can be supplied as command line argument (`--MAKEHUB_PATH=/your/path/to/MakeHub/`).
 BRAKER can also try to guess the location of MakeHub on your system.

+#### SRA Toolkit

+If you want BRAKER to download RNA-Seq libraries from NCBI's SRA, the [SRA Toolkit](https://github.com/ncbi/sra-tools/wiki) is required.
+You can get a precompiled version of the SRA Toolkit from <http://daehwankimlab.github.io/hisat2/download/#version-hisat2-221>.

+BRAKER will try to find executable binaries from the SRA Toolkit (fastq-dump, prefetch) by using an environment variable `$SRATOOLS_PATH`.
+Alternatively, this can be supplied as command line argument (`--SRATOOLS_PATH=/your/path/to/SRAToolkit/`).
+BRAKER can also try to guess the location of the SRA Toolkit on your system, if the executables are in your `$PATH` variable.

+#### HISAT2

+If you want to use unaligned RNA-Seq reads, the [HISAT2](http://daehwankimlab.github.io/hisat2) software is required to map them to the genome.
+A precompiled version of HISAT2 can be downloaded from <http://daehwankimlab.github.io/hisat2/download/#version-hisat2-221>.

+BRAKER will try to find executable HISAT2 binaries (hisat2, hisat2-build) by using an environment variable `$HISAT2_PATH`.
+Alternatively, this can be supplied as command line argument (`--HISAT2_PATH=/your/path/to/HISAT2/`).
+BRAKER can also try to guess the location of HISAT2 on your system, if the executables are in your `$PATH` variable.

 Running BRAKER
 ===============